-To begin, use some of the Background reference sources (encyclopedias, handbooks, guides, etc.) to you find ideas for your paper, sources to use in your research, and other background information.
+To begin, use some of the Background reference sources (encyclopedias, dictionaries, handbooks, guides, etc.) to help you understand concepts or ideas, get inspiration for your paper topic, find sources to use in your research, and find other background information.

 Then search for books, articles, images, etc. using the indexes and databases listed in this guide.

 Get help with your research from the Humanities Reference staff on level 5 of the library.
 You can visit them in the Lee Library, or contact them via email, telephone, or instant message.